InsanusMokrassar/TelegramBotTutorial/README.md

 # Telegram Bot Tutorial

-This tutorial aimed to show how you may break your bot parts into different modules and run it easily change the

 ## Introduction before introduction :)

 This project uses [Gradle](https://gradle.org) build tool and there is high chance to see gradle in the other kotlin configuration.